Icinga/icinga2/doc/3-monitoring-basics.md

 > template or by overriding the attribute directly in the `notifications` array
 > position for `escalation-sms-2nd-level`.

-If the problem does not get resolved nor acknowledged preventing further notifications the `escalation-sms-1st-level` user will be escalated `1h` after the initial problem was notified, but only for one hour (`2h` as `end` key for the `times` dictionary).
+If the problem does not get resolved nor acknowledged preventing further notifications, the `escalation-sms-1st-level` user will be escalated `1h` after the initial problem was notified, but only for one hour (`2h` as `end` key for the `times` dictionary).